In this Sig Romeo 5 wreview, we will evaluate the features, performance, and overall value of the Sig Sauer Romeo 5 (SOR52001)

 Very clear front lens and good overall presentation

 The Sig Sauer ROMEO 5 is small and lightweight!
-The construction of the optic looks slick and the edgy cuts make the sight feels very true to the Sig Sauer's brand.
+The construction of the optic looks slick, and the edgy cuts make the sight feels very true to Sig Sauer's brand.

 The turrets feel solid, the lens looks clear just like any other reflex sights, and based on the specs, the ROMEO 5 can accept Aimpoint Micro mount, so see what that looks like.